mmajerski/socialapp/README.md

 Basically React, Redux and Firebase.
 Some Google services like Google maps or autocomplete.
 Also Formik was used quite heavily here.
+Semantic-UI-React was used for UI.
+For dropping images, cropping images, displaying map, dealing with autocomplete I used third-party libraries.

 **Demo**: